csswizardry/CSS-Guidelines/index.md

 As Phil Karlton once said, <q>There are only two hard things in Computer
 Science: cache invalidation and naming things.</q>

-I can’t speak much on the former claim, but the latter has plagued me for years.
+I won’t comment on the former claim here, but the latter has plagued me for years.
 My advice with regard to naming things in CSS is to pick a name that is sensible, but somewhat ambiguous: aim for high reusability.
 For example, instead of a class like `.site-nav`, choose something like `.primary-nav`; rather than `.footer-links`, favour a class like `.sub-links`.